Karina Tapia – Meningioma, Optic Nerve Compression

 The surgeon reviewed Karina’s scan and said she would be an excellent candidate for the Endoscopic Endonasal Approach (EEA), which allows for the removal of tumors through the nose and sinuses.
 Although the surgeon did not perform EEA, he knew who to recommend to Karina.
 After watching a video demonstration online, Karina knew she had to have her surgery at UPMC, which is where EEA was pioneered.
 “After seeing that video and learning more about the treatment and how there is no actual incision in the skull, I contacted UPMC right away to get the process started,” she said.

-Karina and her husband worked with UPMC Global Care to connect with neurosurgeon Juan Fernandez-Miranda, MD, and to arrange for transportation and lodging.
+Karina and her husband worked with UPMC Global Care to connect with the neurosurgeon, and to arrange for transportation and lodging.
 And within four weeks, the pair made the flight from Mexico to Pittsburgh.

 Additional testing was required to confirm what Karina’s doctor in Mexico had diagnosed.
 After a few days of appointments and preparation, Karina underwent the procedure that she traveled thousands of miles for.
-During the surgery, Dr. Fernandez-Miranda, along with Drs.
+During the surgery Drs.
 Paul Gardner and Carl Snyderman, removed a tumor the size of an egg through Maria’s nose, immediately taking the pressure off her optic nerves and other important structures in her brain.

 “Pretty much as soon as I woke up I knew that I was going to be alright,” said Karina.
-“I was nervous before surgery, but when Dr. Fernandez-Miranda told me that everything went perfect, I knew that I was going to be able to go home and see my kids, which made me so happy.”
+“I was nervous before surgery, but when the neurosurgeon told me that everything went perfect, I knew that I was going to be able to go home and see my kids, which made me so happy.”

 A few days after the surgery, Karina was already starting to feel like her old self.
 Her symptoms were nearly nonexistent and she was ready to get back home.